shrividya-subramaniam/Research-Paper-Summarizer-For-Different-Personas-Using-LangChain-and-RAG/README.md

 ## Challenges Faced and Solutions
-During the development and testing of this project, two challenges were encountered.
+Two major challenges were encountered during the development and testing of this project.

 ### 1. Lack of Native Embedding Models from Anthropic